Update your filters to get more cards to display. Reach out if you are having any problems.

 Established more than a century ago, Suncorp Bank prides itself on being a “genuine alternative to the major banks”.
 Suncorp says that with its size, it can offer all the capability of a big bank, but with its roots, it can still offer that small bank feel.

 Okay, so we all know the Big Four.
 Westpac, Commonwealth Bank, ANZ and NAB.
-These are the four biggest banks in Australia, no mistake about it.
 But, what you may not know is which bank comes in fifth place.
-Which bank follows those four juggernauts to take its place as Australia’s fifth largest bank?
+Which bank follows those four juggernauts to take its place as Australia's fifth-largest bank?

-Suncorp Bank has plenty to offer in the way of banking.
-Yep, there are transaction accounts and savings accounts, home loans and personal loans – all with the Suncorp stamp.
-But we’re not here to talk about Suncorp’s loans and bank accounts.
-We’re here to look at its credit card offering.
+Suncorp Bank has plenty to offer in the way of banking: transaction accounts and savings accounts, home loans and personal loans.
+But let's look at its credit card offering.